mnadareski/UnshieldSharp/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/lk7iopwecojr5ejm?svg=true)](https://ci.appveyor.com/project/mnadareski/unshieldsharp)

-C# port of the InstallShield CAB information and extractor [Unshield](https://github.com/twogood/unshield/) with minor changes to structure to make it more object-oriented.
-This currently compiles as a library so it can be used with any C# application.
+C# port of the InstallShield CAB information and extractor [Unshield](https://github.com/twogood/unshield/) with changes to structure to make it more object-oriented.
+This currently compiles as a library.
 For an example of usage, please see [BurnOutSharp](https://github.com/mnadareski/BurnOutSharp).

 ## Abilities